ExxaFinance/ExxaFund101-Testnet-GlobalEVM/contracts/Readme.md

 # 📜 Smart Contracts – ExxaFund101 (Global EVM)

 This folder contains all the **Solidity smart contracts** powering the ExxaFund101 decentralized index fund.
-They are designed for **modular deployment**, **multichain compatibility**, and seamless integration with a Python-based backend for automation and execution.
+They are designed for **modular deployment**, **multichain compatibility**, and integration with a Python-based backend for automation and execution.

 ---